Priming bias versus post-treatment bias in experimental designs: Introduction

-This paper proceeds as follows.
-First, we describe the notation and basic assumptions of the pre-test and post-test designs.
+The rest of the paper proceeds as follows.
+We first introduce a motivating empirical example of how land insecurity moderates the effectiveness of land-based appeals by politicians from \cite{horowitz2020can}.
+We next describe the notation and basic assumptions of the pre-test and post-test designs.
 We then derive the sharp nonparametric bounds and sensitivity analyses for the pre-test, post-test, and randomized placement designs.
-We then consider incorporating pre-treatment covariates in our analysis by developing a parametric Bayesian model.
-For illustration, we apply the proposed methods to the empirical example of how land insecurity moderates the effectiveness of land-based appeals by politicians from \cite{horowitz2020can}.
-Finally, we conclude with some advice for practitioners and directions for future research.
+Next, we apply the proposed methods to the empirical example.
+Finally, we conclude by suggesting directions for future research.